'Designing Women' actor Meshach Taylor dead at 67 - reports

-NEW YORK U.S. actor Meshach Taylor, best known for his role as the affable assistant on the hit television show "Designing Women," has died at age 67, his agent said on Sunday.
+NEW YORK U.S. actor Meshach Taylor, best known for his role as the affable assistant on the hit television show "Designing Women," has died at age 67, Los Angeles media reported on Sunday.

-Taylor died on Saturday at his home near Los Angeles after an 18-month battle with colorectal cancer that had spread to his liver, agent Dede Binder told Reuters.
+Taylor died Saturday near Los Angeles "after bravely fighting a terminal illness," his agent Dede Binder told the Hollywood Reporter.
+"His loving family was by his side."

-"He fought valiantly and died surrounded by his loving family," she said.

 On Friday, Taylor's family posted on his Facebook page that he had begun to slip away.